AutoxingTech/axbot_restbook/docs/reference/websocket.md

 ## Alerts

-This topic contains currently active alerts.
+This topic contains the currently active alerts.

-The application should monitor alerts and take according actions, like:
+The application should monitor alerts and take appropriate actions, such as:

-1. Go back to charger when battery is low(8501).
-Turn off the robot when battery is extremely low(8003).
+1. Returning to the charger when the battery is low (8501) or turning off the robot when the battery is critically low (8003).
-2. Warn users about docking errors(10001, 10002, 10003).
+2. Warning users about docking errors (10001, 10002, 10003).
-3. Warn users about possible robot falls over.
-(4008).
+3. Warning users about potential robot tip-overs (4008).
-4. Warn users about IMU calibration error(4501, 4502) before creating new map.
+4. Warning users about IMU calibration errors (4501, 4502) before creating a new map.
-5. Notify us about application crashes.
-(1001, 1002, 1003, 1004, 2001, 3001, 4001, 11001, etc)
+5. Notifying us about application crashes (1001, 1002, 1003, 1004, 2001, 3001, 4001, 11001, etc.).
-6. Notify us about sensor errors.
-(4009, 5001, etc)
+6. Notifying us about sensor errors (4009, 5001, etc.).

-A full list of alerts is on https://rb-admin.autoxing.com/api/v1/static/error_code_map_full.json.
+A complete list of alerts is available at [this URL](https://rb-admin.autoxing.com/api/v1/static/error_code_map_full.json).

 ![](./alerts.png)